 Venetian Conservatory Blinds

-Overall they are a great choice, they can provide good levels of privacy even when open and still allow a decent view outwards, they are able to create a great light balance, do not discolour due to sun exposure and offer reasonable levels of heat retention.
+Overall they are a great choice, they can provide good levels of privacy even when open and still allow a decent view outward, they are able to create a great light balance, do not discolour due to sun exposure and offer reasonable levels of heat retention.
 They are also very reasonably priced.

 Vertical Conservatory Blinds

-A very common choice when it comes to conservatory blinds!
+A very common choice when it comes to conservatory blinds.
 They offer a great range of lighting options due to the numerous combinations of draw strings and controls that also provide great levels of privacy.

-One drawback is that because of their material construction, they are quite prone to fading over time due to sun exposure but a plus here is that you can purchase replacement verticals very cheaply!
+One drawback is that because of their material construction, they are quite prone to fading over time due to sun exposure but a plus here is that you can purchase replacement verticals very cheaply.